Contact Us

 Trek to Langtang valley support to local economy

-But it is not enough to bring back the normal life of the villagers, at least trekking with us (Himalayan Smiles) will help to bring back the smile of the people of Langtang region.
+But it is not enough to bring back the normal life of the villagers, at least trekking with us (Himalayan Smiles) will help to bring back the smile of the people of the Langtang region.

-This wonderful trek to Langtang Valley Panorama trek completes at Dhunche town, after a memorable and splendid volunteering trekking for a cause in the high hills of central Himalaya range within Tamang villages and rich old Buddhist culture.
+This wonderful trek to Langtang Valley Panorama trek completes at Dhunche town, after a memorable and splendid volunteering trekking for a cause in the high hills of the central Himalaya range within Tamang villages and rich old Buddhist culture.

 Langtang Valley Panorama

-“ trekking with a difference, volunteer service around central Himalaya”
+“Trekking with a difference, volunteer service around the central Himalaya”

 Highlights: